 - Range of motion reduction and knee tightness

 OSI board-certified knee specialists examine all structures of the knee joint to determine ACL damage, and to what extent that damage is.
 You can expect your OSI knee expert to do one or more of the following to determine the appropriate course of action for your ACl injury:

 - Physical exam: Your doctor will begin with a consultation to understand your symptoms and medical history, followed by a full physical examination.
 Many injuries to the ACL can be diagnosed at this stage.

 - Imaging: An X-ray will determine if there is any type of fracture associated with the ACL tear.

 For those with a lower activity level, nonsurgical treatments may prove beneficial, but unfortunately, a torn ACL does not heal without surgery, so you and your OSI knee specialist will discuss your desired outcomes when determining the course of action to be taken.
 Conservative treatment approaches include:

 - Physical therapy to restore function

 Due to a limited blood supply, the ACL can’t be repaired or stitched together.
-Surgical treatment (arthroscopy) requires reconstruction of the ligament using a graft that is secured to the thigh and lower leg bones, which then heals over the following months to become the anterior cruciate ligament.
+But a surgical treatment (arthroscopy) reconstructs the ligament using a graft that is secured to the thigh and lower leg bones.
+This heals to then become the anterior cruciate ligament.
 Any other injuries to the knee joint are treated arthroscopically at the same time.
-Expect a minimum of 6 months before returning to demanding physical activity, including athletes anxious to resume playing sports.
+You can expect a minimum of 6 months before returning to demanding physical activity, including athletes anxious to resume playing sports.
 Your OSI orthopedic surgeon may also prescribe a knee brace for athletic activity to bolster the stability of the reconstructed ACL.